In Brief

 If God can use the murder of His Son for the redemption of the world, He can use whatever has happened to you for purposes you cannot yet see.
 The providence that includes the worst thing that ever happened is the providence that governs your life today.

-If you cannot name one — and you cannot, because Scripture leaves you no room — then you have already admitted the totality of providence.
-You just have not yet reconciled yourself to it.
-The discomfort you feel is not because the doctrine is unbiblical.
-It is because it is unflattering to your autonomy.
-The same sovereign rule that feels threatening when applied to your career and your health is the sovereign rule that feels comforting when applied to your salvation.
-You cannot have a selectively sovereign God.
-You have a fully sovereign God or you have an idol you have named God.
+So if you cannot find the acre — and you cannot, because Scripture leaves you none — then you have already conceded the whole of providence; you have only not yet made your peace with it.
+The unease is not that the doctrine is unbiblical.
+It is that the doctrine is unflattering to your autonomy.
+The same rule that feels like a threat over your career and your health is the rule that feels like rescue over your salvation.
+There is no selectively sovereign God on offer.
+There is a fully sovereign God, or there is an idol you have agreed to call God.

 The Catch: A Father Is Holding You